thisisthedave/tasknotes/docs/views/notes-view.md

 ## Interface Layout

 The Notes View consists of a date navigation header and a list of note cards.
-Each note card displays key information about the note, such as its title, path, and creation date.
+Each note card displays information about the note, such as its title, path, and creation date.

 ## Note Actions